Hyun-soo Kim

 Hyun-soo Kim (Korean: 김현수; Hanja: 金賢洙; [kim.çʌn.su]; born January 12, 1988) is a South Korean professional baseball outfielder for the LG Twins of the KBO League.
-He previously played for the Doosan Bears, and has also played in Major League Baseball (MLB) for the Baltimore Orioles and Philadelphia Phillies.
+He has previously played in the KBO League for the Doosan Bears, and in Major League Baseball (MLB) for the Baltimore Orioles and Philadelphia Phillies.

 Amateur career

 Kim attended Shinil High School in Seoul, South Korea.
 In September 2005, he competed for the South Korea national junior team, that was runner-up at the 6th Asian Junior Baseball Championship in Seoul, South Korea.
 At the championship, he went 1-for-4 as a backup outfielder in the South Korean roster.

 In November 2005, Kim won the Lee Yeong-min Award, given annually to the most outstanding high school hitter in South Korea.

 Professional career

 Doosan Bears

 Upon graduation from high school, Kim made himself eligible for the 2006 KBO First-Year Player Draft, but went undrafted.
 Instead, he was signed by the Doosan Bears as an undrafted free agent.
 He spent the whole 2006 season playing for the reserve team of the Bears.

 In the 2007 season, Kim took over the starting job after starting outfielder Yoo Jae-woong was sidelined with a sprained ankle in the beginning of the season.
 Kim hit .273 with 5 home runs and 32 runs batted in in 99 games, and finished runner-up for Rookie of the Year.

 In the 2008 KBO season, Kim won the batting title with an average of .357 and was first in hits with 168.
 He finished runner-up in MVP voting and won the Golden Glove Award as an outfielder.

 In the 2009 KBO season, Kim exploded offensively, batting .357 and smacking 23 home runs.
 He defended his hit title with 172, and was runner-up in RBI (104) and triples (6), third in batting average, runs (97), doubles (31), on-base percentage (.448) and slugging percentage (.589), and eleventh in home runs.

 On December 11, 2009, he won the KBO Golden Glove Award for outfielder for two consecutive years.